apostrophecms/docs/docs/reference/query-builders.md

 The `project` builders sets the [MongoDB projection](https://docs.mongodb.com/manual/tutorial/project-fields-from-query-results/), specifying the document properties to included in the returned documents.
 The argument should be an object with properties of desired field names set to `1` to include those fields.
 Negative projections (`category: 0`) are currently not supported.

-In addition to database properties, Apostrophe provides two dynamic properties that can be included in hte `project` builder object:
+In addition to database properties, Apostrophe provides two dynamic properties that can be included in the `project` builder object:
 - `_url: 1` will include all properties required to generate an accurate `_url` property for each returned document.
 - `_relationshipName: 1` will add the properties required to permit a field of type `relationship` to be loaded, even though the related documents are not stored redundantly in the database.
 In this example, the name of the field is `_relationshipName`. `_articles: 1` could do the same for a relationship to `article` pieces.